For independent title and escrow owners

 • Escrow exceptions

-A better operating system should show up in the P&L.
+Better operations should eventually show up in the P&L.

 Files per employee